quickgrid/ai-resources/papers.md

 - Uses `labeled dataset` for supervised task.
 Input sequence of tokens `x1, x2, ..., xN` has output label `y`.
 - An `additional linear ouput layer` is added after final layer of transformer to predict `y` for given task.
 - Uses `label prediction objective` and additionally `language modeling as auxiliary objective` (loss) of unsupervised pre-training for supervised-finetuning.
-- `Extra parameters` added to unsupervised pre-training model is final linear layer weights $W_y$ and embedding for delimiter tokens.
+- `Extra parameters` added to unsupervised pre-trained model is final linear layer weights $W_y$ and embedding for delimiter tokens.

 **Input Transformation**
 - `Byte Pair Encoding (BPE)` used for sub-word tokenization.